Elastic Elasticsearch Service Support Service Policy for Standard

 There are two key pieces of information you can give us in your email:

 - The Deployment ID you're asking about (you may have several)

 - The nature of the problem

 Tell us as much about the problem you're facing as possible, and we will do the rest.
-To find your Deployment ID on the overview page in the Elastic Cloud Console for each cluster under your account.
+You can find your Deployment ID on the overview page in the Elastic Cloud Console for each cluster under your account.

 As discussed previously, the support we offer for Elastic Cloud Standard is specific to the Elastic Cloud platform and not in-depth Elasticsearch support.
 Luckily we have vibrant and active communities around our other products where you can get your Elasticsearch, et al questions answered.
 And of course we also offer Gold and Platinum options for Elastic Cloud that may be more to your liking.